Excerpt from “Speed and Smarts” Newsletter issue 131 – David Dellenbaugh

 By that time, you have likely missed your best chance to pursue the optimal strategy.
 Instead of waiting until the last minute, look ahead to the next leg several minutes before you reach the mark.

-Talk about what you see (e.g. wind pressure and the angle of other boats) and discuss your tactical and strategic options.
-It’s good to do this early since certain mark-rounding moves (e.g. a jibe set) require some planning before you get to the mark.
+Talk about what you see (e.g. wind pressure and the angle of other boats).
+Discuss your tactical and strategic options.
+It’s good to do this early since certain mark-rounding moves (e.g. a jibe set) require some planning.
+This needs to be done before you get to the mark.

 Your strategy for the next leg doesn’t have to be complex; it could be something simple like, “We will do a bear-away set and play the right side of the run where there is more wind.”
 Or,